yifanlicode/rrccoding/2010_PM&Agile/notes/week1.2_PM_framework.md

+# PM Framework

 #### 1.Define project and project management

 **Project:**

-A project is a temporary endeavour undertaken to create a unique product, service or result.
+**A project is a temporary endeavour undertaken to create a unique product, service or result.**

 > eg:Developing a new product, Designing a new vehicle,